TSchwierz/SelfLocalisationCF/README.md

 - Sample
 	- Within this folder are the sample scripts of webots for the wall_following drone controller._

+# Latest Change:
+15.02.: Added code to update the grid network on every timestep.
+It seems that the network is prone to overflow issues after just a couple of timesteps(~20sec).
+15.02.: Corrected the yaw behaviour.
+Previously the yaw of the drone would be oscillating between two values.
+It now correctly stays in place until a new rotation command is given.
+The drone now stabily moves for large simulated times (>1h), but seems to have a preferrence of staying within a certain quadrand.

 Current Tasks:
-1. Look over the control of the yaw.
-It is currently oscillating and unstable after some time.
-2. when generating a new direction, check for proximity to walls using gps and create a heavy bias for direction pointing away from them.
+1. when generating a new direction, check for proximity to walls using gps and create a heavy bias for direction pointing away from them.
-3. combine the pid and controller scripts into one module
+2. combine the pid and controller scripts into one module
-4. Add update to the grid network based on the drones velocity
-5. Add raimons changes for location decoding to the network module
+3. Add raimons changes for location decoding to the network module
+4. Fix Overflow issues with the network code